aschak/QClone/README.md

 - [ ] Create, read, edit, and delete answers to questions
 - [ ] Tag questions with multiple tags
 - [ ] Search for questions by question title

+## React Router

+  Building Seek has been exhilarating from start to finish, but my favorite aspect of it was using React to achieve a single-page interface.
+By using the React Router extension, I was able to allow users to quickly access any link they click, from another User's profile page to the show page of a Question.

+## Tags

+    Tags offered a unique challenge when building Seek.
+Tags need to be attached to both Questions and Users, but a simple join table to connect them wasn't enough.
+Since Users need to be able to edit which Tags are associated with them, I created a model called ProfileTags which joins with the user's tags, and Taggings to join the question tags.

 ## Design Docs
 * [View Wireframes][view]